Name: Chef Ann Cooper

 Parent Advocacy Initiative

-Because the CAF believes that the majority of school food change begins with parents who care about their children’s at home and at school, the foundation took on an initiative to help parents lead grassroots advocacy efforts in their school districts.
+Because the CAF believes that the majority of school food change begins with parents who care about their children’s #nutrition at home and at school, the foundation took on an initiative to help parents lead grassroots advocacy efforts in their school districts.
 It offers information and eye-opening videos about the importance of healthy school food, a Parent Advocacy Toolkit designed to guide parents through school-food advocacy in three clear steps–Get Educated, Get Organized, and Take Action–as well as assistance in finding available grants.

 The School Food Institute